 When they plugged them into their PCs, the virus stole their usernames, passwords, and other private info and sent the data to hackers.
 Back in 2006, when data sensitivity and ID theft was in its infancy, this was a serious concern.
 If it happened today, it could easily create a class-action lawsuit worth millions.

 GM's Do-It-Yourself Tahoe Ads (2006)

 Using people to convey a black and white message is a fine line to walk in advertising.
 The United Colors of Benetton campaigns have done it provocatively, causing both outrage and conversation.
 But they were successful, for the most part.
-However, Sony was not so fortunate.
+However, Sony was not so fortunate as well.

 Intel's Poor Race Relations (2007)

-Apparently, Intel didn't learn anything from Sony's 2006 blunder.
-In August 2007, the company found itself in the center of controversy over a print ad showing a white man surrounded by six sprinters.
-It doesn't sound too bad at all, until you really analyze the image.
-The sprinters are black, and appear to be bowing to the white man.
+Intel didn't learn anything from Sony's 2006 blunder.
+In August 2007, the company found itself in the center of controversy over a print ad showing a White man surrounded by six sprinters.
+It doesn't sound too bad at all until you analyze the image.
+The sprinters are Black, and appear to be bowing to the White man.
 A message that does little to advance race relations.

-Complaints caused Intel to remove the ad and they issued an apology through the company's Web site, saying the intent was to "convey the performance capabilities of our processors through the visual metaphor of a sprinter."
-The apology goes on to say, "Unfortunately, our execution did not deliver our intended message and in fact proved to be insensitive and insulting."
+Complaints caused Intel to remove the ad, and they issued an apology through the company's Web site, saying the intent was to "convey the performance capabilities of our processors through the visual metaphor of a sprinter."
+The apology goes on to say, "Unfortunately, our execution did not deliver our intended message and proved to be insensitive and insulting."

 Raging Cow's Blogging Blunder (2003)

 While blogging can be a great PR tool, it can also be a disaster if you try to fool consumers.
 Raging Cow, a Dr. Pepper/7 Up product, became a classic example of this in 2003.